News

 Beginner and expert programmers think about code very differently while they program, an insight that can inform more tailored training.Outstanding research recognized at Graduate Honors Competition

-Five finalists from each CSE lab presented their work at the event’s final round.Science Friday: November 4, 2021
+Five finalists from each CSE lab presented their work at the event’s final round.Could Ordinary Household Objects Be Used To Spy On You?

 How the physics of sound helped test the possibilities of indirect surveillance.
-Prof. Kevin Fu explores the risks & opportunities of side-channel surveillance tech in Science Friday.The Economist: October 22, 2021
+Prof. Kevin Fu explores the risks & opportunities of side-channel surveillance tech in Science Friday.Governments are finding new ways to squash free expression online

-Work by Prof. Roya Ensafi and the Censored Planet Lab has helped to identify the use of new censorship technology in Russia.New York Times: October 22, 2021
+Work by Prof. Roya Ensafi and the Censored Planet Lab has helped to identify the use of new censorship technology in Russia.Russia Is Censoring the Internet, With Coercion and Black Boxes

 Work by Prof. Roya Ensafi and the Censored Planet Lab was cited in a New York Times report on the growing use of new censorship technology in RussiaFamous Paxos distributed protocol automatically determined safe and secure